iyobo/amala/README.md

 ## How to Use

-First you want to install some core dependencies, along with amala:
+First you want to install amala:

 `yarn add amala`
 or
 `npm i amala`

 Now have a look at the usage below.
-PLEASE NOTE: This project initially existed as `koa-ts-controllers`.
+PLEASE NOTE: This project initially existed under the generic name `koa-ts-controllers`.
 It is now named `amala`.
 No further updates will be made under `koa-ts-controllers`.
 Please replace `koa-ts-controllers` with `amala` in your code base.